 Arguably, Samsung makes one of the best displays.
 That's why the Samsung Full HD LED TV is no different.
 It has a resolution of 1920 x 1080 pixels with full HDR and combines it with 40 watts speakers and Dolby Digital Plus.
 All these combine to give you an immersive experience.

 It runs on Samsung's own Tizen OS, which brings a host of smart features, apart from the usual support for popular streaming services.

 User reviews have been amazing for this TV so far.
-It has more than 66% positive reviews with around 4.4 stars rated for picture quality.
 Users have praised this TV for its viewing angles, display, and of course, its sound quality.

 When it comes to the fittings, it has two HDMI ports followed by a single USB port.